Sort Data in a Visualisation

 In this scenario, an additional field is added to the sort menu dialog for the sorted dimension.
 To stop breaking down the sort by this value, untick the box for Filter By.

 Understanding “incorrect” sorts

-It is easy to think a view is sorted incorrectly when in fact the sort logic is simply not clear.
+It’s easy to think a view is sorted incorrectly when in fact the sort logic is not clear.
 A view with a nested sort when a non-nested sort is expected (or vice versa) can be perceived as incorrect.
 Sorting when there are multiple panes can also give results that seem unsorted.

-For example, this view may look like it has not been sorted when in fact it is sorted on Hue by Metric A.
+For example, this view might seem unsorted when in fact it’s sorted on Hue by Metric A.

 Simplifying the view makes the sort more obvious.